reige15/final_project_Reige.md/README.md

 <div data-shorthand-embed="carnegiemellon.shorthandstories.com/health-literacy/"><h1>Health Literacy</h1><p>Making Informed Decisions from Misinterpreted Information</p></div>

 ## Initial Sketches:
-My initial sketches are a little rough, but going alone with my outline I would like at least three main sections:
+My initial sketches are a little rough, but going aloneg with my outline I would like at least three main sections:

 # One focused on the US